votingworks/arlo-cvr-encryption/README.md

 all the proofs, serialize them to disk, read them all back in again, and verify all the proofs.

-On top of this, we'll build the command-line tools, as above.

-At some point really soon, we'll need to support cluster parallelism for the encryption/tallying process, so we can scale to large elections.
+On top of this, we have all the command-line tools, listed above, and we have code that can use all of the cores of a multicore computer to accelerate the process on a single computer.
+In progress as well is code to support cluster parallelism for the encryption/tallying process, so we can scale to large elections.
-We already have prototyped tallying code using [Ray](https://ray.io/), which runs great locally and needs to be validated / enhanced to run properly on a real cluster.
+We already have prototyped tallying code using [Ray](https://ray.io/).

 Not in version 1 but on the future wishlist:
 - Some sort of binary file format or use of a real database to store all the encrypted CVRs.
-JSON is inefficient, although it's at least amenable to compression.
+Gzip on our encrypted ballots reduces them to 2/3 or their original human-readable size.
 - Some sort of integration with Arlo, rather than running as a standalone tool.
 - Some sort of web frontend, rather than the command-line tools.